Welcome to the Misanthropocene

 My tagline above is "How Humanity Learned to Hate Itself.
 And Then Died."
 Okay, okay, I know.
 We're not dead.
 Yet.
 But for all intents and purposes, we are killing ourselves off.
 And I don't just mean physically.

-According to the best available scientific literature, we're definitely doing that and in increasingly dangerous and accelerated ways.
-That's something as a society (oh, and brief, necessary note: I use terms like humanity and society in giant glaring ways and those of you who are inclined to sensitive reading should note I pretty much mean western modern society and I apologize for being so broad with my language) we're pretty much obsessed with in that oh-it's-so-gross-I-can't-stop-looking-at-it kind of way.
+According to the best available scientific literature, we're definitely doing that, and in increasingly dangerous and accelerated ways.
+That's something as a (predominantly Western) society we're pretty much obsessed with in that oh-it's-so-gross-I-can't-stop-looking-at-it kind of way.
 We know more and more in deeper and deeper ways just how screwed we are ecologically.
 And yet we continue on, dig our heels in and argue that at least some human comfort is reasonable while we watch the world burn.
 Right?

 But we're killing ourselves off in other ways, too.
 And this is what I find so interesting.
 This is where the Misanthropocene hits its full stride: we're so misanthropic we're busy disappearing humanity from more than just the face of the planet.
 We're caught up in what I describe as a wave of cultural misanthropy in which we imagine again and again our own deaths, our obliteration, our demise, our uselessness and ultimately our irrelevance.